bernard357/green-button/README.md

 This is a contribution to the global community of IoT and digital practitioners.
 You can use it either to demonstrate what is possible today, or even to provide VIP services to selected clients.
 The Green Button project is ruled by the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).

+This is an open source project, meaning that we rely on volunteers to show up and to contribute.
+[Contributions and feedback](docs/contributing.md) are welcome, and they are greatly appreciated!
+Every little bit helps, and credit will always be given.

 ## How to do this?

 The system has one or several physical buttons, and four different clouds.
 We selected a standard button from an European company called [bt.tn](https://bt.tn/).
 The full project, including the software, documentation and reference configuration files,  have been released as an open-source project on GitHub, so that any person can use it and contribute.
 [Cisco Spark](https://www.ciscospark.com/) provides the interaction back-end.
 [Twilio](https://www.twilio.com) is used for SMS and phone calls.